 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?
-Yes □ No If yes, maximum period of postponement: 1 year C19.
-Farly admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ✓ Yes □ No C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ☑ Yes □ No If yes, maximum period of postponement: 1 year, with some exceptions (such as military or religious) C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ▼ Yes □ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☑ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 15 First or only early decision plan notification date: December 15 Other early decision plan closing date: January 4 Other early decision plan notification date: Fe bruary 15 For the Fall 2020 entering class: Number of early decision applications received by your institution: 994 Number of applicants admitted under early decision plan: 237 Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ⊠ No If "yes," please complete the following: Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ▼ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 15 First or only early decision plan notification date: December 15 Other early decision plan closing date: January 4 Other early decision plan notification date: February 15 For the Fall 2022 entering class: Number of early decision applications received by your institution: 1,158 Number of applicants admitted under early decision plan: 222 Please provide significant details about your early decision plan: Click or tap here to enter text.
+C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ☑ No If "yes," please complete the following: Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No